opea-project/GenAIInfra/helm-charts/HPA.md

   service inferencing pods from each other, scaled up instances may never get to ready state
 - Current HPA rules are examples for Xeon, for efficient scaling they need to be fine-tuned for given setup performance (underlying HW, used models and data types, OPEA version etc)

+## Enable

+ChatQnA includes pre-configured values files for scaling the services.

+To enable HPA, add `-f chatqna/hpa-values.yaml` option to your `helm install` command line.

 ### Verify